valeoai/ScaLR/README.md

 ```
 The model model will be saved in the folder `./my_own_logs/`.

-### Finetuning on the partial training sets of nuScenes or SemanticKITTI
+#### Finetuning on the partial training sets of nuScenes or SemanticKITTI

+We now provide the scripts to finetune the models with different percentage of the training datasets.

-For finetuning on the split of 1% of nuScenes, use:
+For finetuning on the split of **1% of nuScenes**, please use:
 ```
 export DATASET_NAME=nuscenes_1p
 export DATASET_PATH=nuscenes